It is a standard Wien Bridge oscillator but uses a very interesting way to stabilize amplitude - optocouple of photoresistor and LED.

 I tested the oscillator with my computer and some PC oscilloscope software and the result is very clean sinusoidal signal.
 Square signal is not so clean, but maybe this is because of software and hardware limitations of computer based oscilloscopes.
 Maybe it is time to finally buy some real oscilloscope :)

-I was tinkering with this old project trying to make it with SMD elements and found out that 4553 ICs cannot be found in SMD package.
+I was tinkering with the frequency counter from this old project trying to make it with SMD elements and found out that 4553 ICs cannot be found in SMD package.
 So these two stayed in DIL packages and the rest are replaced with SMD packages.
 4543 was replaced with 4511.
 The rest of the schematic is almost the same.

 Haven't tried it myself, so if anyone try it please share the results here.